 Sugarbush Farm is another local property you can visit, though we didn’t go there ourselves.
 I hear their maple syrup is delicious!

 Now, time to head back to New Hampshire!
 Your scenic drive today will take you through Franconia Notch State Park.
 At the base of the White Mountains, the town of Lincoln is a good place to end day 3 of your New England fall road trip.
 Stay at Woodwards White Mountain Resort or the Loon Mountain Apartment.

 Day 4 – White Mountains

 At the end of Bear Notch Road, drive north to Crawford Notch State Park.
-Here, you can explore the back-roads and snap photos of all the beautiful fall colors.
+Here, you can explore the backroads and snap photos of all the beautiful fall colors.
 A side-trip option in this area is a hike up the Mount Willard trail.
-It’s a relatively steep, but short 3.2 mile round-trip hike to a clifftop overlooking Crawford Notch.
+It’s a relatively steep, but short 3.2-mile round-trip hike to a clifftop overlooking Crawford Notch.
 The views from there are unreal!
-Again, unfortunately weather wasn’t cooperating so we had to skip this one.
+Again, unfortunately, the weather wasn’t cooperating so we had to skip this one.

 Next, continue north where you have the option of taking a short detour to the Mt Washington Cog Railway.
-Here, you can catch an old-school train up to the summit of Mt Washington, the tallest mountain in the north-eastern US at 6,289 feet.
+Here, you can catch an old-school train up to the summit of Mount Washington, the tallest mountain in the northeastern US at 6,289 feet.
 Due to the bad weather, we kept driving, but if you are a fan of trains then this should not be missed!

 Day 5 – White Mountains

-We continued on to Flume Gorge which is a relatively easy 2 mile loop hike and one of our favorite stops of the trip.
-Multiple waterfalls, streams and covered bridges keep the eyes entertained for the whole 2 miles.
-Do note that there is a $16 per person entry fee (I definitely recommend making advance reservations) but we felt it was very much worth it.
-We spent a couple of hours exploring this area and even in the rain it was absolutely gorgeous!
+We continued on to Flume Gorge which is a relatively easy 2-mile loop hike and one of our favorite stops of the trip.
+Multiple waterfalls, streams, and covered bridges keep the eyes entertained for the whole 2 miles.
+Do note that there is a $18 per person entry fee (I definitely recommend making advance reservations) but we felt it was very much worth it.
+In fact, we spent a couple of hours exploring this area and even in the rain it was absolutely gorgeous!

 By now your Northeast fall road trip is coming to an end.
 It’s probably time to head back towards Boston to catch your flight… or onward to your next destination (see more below!)